OverlordZorn/immersion-cigs-extension-template/docs/basic_guide.md

 - not change the cigarette package model (besides the texture)
 - not use a custom .rvmat file
 - not change any other config related stuff
+- will assume a brandname of `Sucky Strike`, as you surely know, you'll have to adapt it to your own liking.

 ### 1. Get the template files and establish your workspace